POSTS TAGGED: chainfire

-Posted December 8, 2013 By: Will Verduzco
+Posted December 8, 2013 at 06:30 am by Will Verduzco

 Not everyone has supremely fast mobile data when on the go.
 And even those with many bars of LTE reception shouldn’t have to waste their bandwidth downloading overly sized ROM updates.
 But let’s face it: We all want the absolute bleeding edge ROM and featureset at all times.

-Posted November 12, 2013 By: Tomek Kondrat
+Posted November 12, 2013 at 09:00 am by Tomek Kondrat

 Modifying and tweaking the look of Android is one of the platform’s most amazing features.
 Users can change almost every element on their home screens, hence countless number of themes, wallpapers, and mods available in Android Themes and Apps and Games sub forums.
 All this great work from thousands of members is aimed to make Android look even more pleasing.